Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Conclusions and Discussions

-We have shown that the classical error exponent criterion, which appears in the large deviation analysis for universal hypothesis testing problems with large number of samples, can be extended to the small sample case, provided the normalization is modified to account for both the sample size $n$ and the alphabet size $m$.
+The classical error exponent criterion, which appears in the large deviation analysis for universal hypothesis testing problems with a large number of samples, can be extended to the small sample case, provided the normalization is modified to account for both the sample size $n$ and the alphabet size $m$.

 We offer a few discussions on the results and point out directions for future research: \begin{compactnumerate} \item The analysis in this paper is of asymptotic nature.
 The generalized error exponent gives the leading term in the asymptotic expansion of the probability of error.
 Finer approximations are valuable especially for characterizing the finite sample performance when $n/m$ is not very small.
-For example, finer approximations can reveal the difference among the class of tests described in \Section{sec:extensioncoincidence} that has the same generalized error exponents.
+For example, finer approximations can reveal the difference among the class of tests described in \Section{sec:extensioncoincidence} that have the same generalized error exponents.

-\item The size of alphabet $m$, is used in this and previous work to capture the ``complexity" of the hypothesis testing problem in the case where the null distribution is uniform.
-It remains to see how this can be generalized to other cases, where the null distribution is far from uniform or has a countably infinite support.
-A possible generalization of the size of alphabet is the R\'enyi entropy of $\pip$, which is equal to $\log(m)$ when $\pip$ is uniform.

 \item It is desirable to establish general large deviation characterizations of separable statistics for small sample problems, similar to those established for $n \sameorder m$ in \citep{ron84p800,kol05p255}.
 Such results could provide more insights on how the coefficients of a separable statistic affect the test's performance.
-For example, how the performance of a test with test statistic $\sum_{j=1}^m (n\Gamma_j^n-n\pip_j)^\rho$ varies with $\rho$?
+For example, how the performance of a test with the test statistic $\sum_{j=1}^m |n\Gamma_j^n-n\pip_j|^\rho$ varies with $\rho$?

 \item We have focused on the simple goodness-of-fit problem in this paper, in which $\pip$ is fully specified.
 A natural extension is the composite goodness-of-fit problem in which $\pip$ is not fully specified but assumed to be in a known set.
 A similar generalized error exponent concept should exist for the composite case.